 It feels like pesky design boffins create website terminology just to confuse us.
 Front-end.
 Back-end.
 Design.
 Develop.
 Why not make things simple?

-Fear not, we're here to simplify these terms so everyone can understand them.
+If you're thinking about building or redesigning a website, you need this article.
 Firstly, let's have a look at the difference between web design and web development.
 Otherwise known as front-end and back-end.

 Web designers are the more creative of the two, dealing with the visuals and layout of the website.
 Want a certain colour there?
 Bigger text here?
 They'll sort it.

 It's common for them to have backgrounds in graphic design and art, so they'll know how to make things look pretty!